Calling All Writers! The Writers' Wordshop @ Bosler is back beginning Wednesday, April 9. Space is limited!

-The fall session will meet on the following dates:
+The spring session will meet on the following dates:

 Registration is necessary--it is understood that participants will be registering for the entire 6-part session and are committing to attend the series.
 Space is limited so that everyone has a chance to participate.
 To register, click here.
 For more information, call (717) 243-4642 ext 3224 or email email@example.com.

 The group will utilize the "Sacred Circle Rules" from Julia Cameron's The Artist's Way as follows:

 1.Creativity flourishes in a place of safety and acceptance

 3.All creative ideas are children who deserve our protection

 6.Violating someone's creativity violates a sacred trust